ubermag/micromagneticmodel/README.md

 - Interface for for micromagnetic simulation tools

+- Mechanism for defining micromagnetic system, its Hamiltonian, and its dynamics equation

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.

 ## Installation